Imposter Syndrome and the Body Piercer

 Despite knowing this, and understanding the human nature of making mistakes, I always end up so much harder on myself when these things happen.
 I very recently redid a forward helix piercing that I simply wasn’t happy with.
 I pierced it, the angle wasn’t what I wanted, and I explained this to the client and was fortunate they trusted me to correct it.
 But I spent some time afterward feeling like a failure.
 Telling myself that I was a fraud, a disappointment.
 I, like many of us, deeply struggle with a sense of personality responsibility to my clients.
 I want every single thing I do to always be perfect.
 And when mistakes do happen I take it deeply personally.
 Somehow, in my mind, one mistake manages to erase the last 11 years of growth, training, skills and knowledge I’ve gotten.

-READ The Modern Modification Lifestyle: Made for Mischief
+READ The Modern Modification Lifestyle: Piercing and Tattoo Statistics

 And the piercing community is not exactly kind or forgiving to those who make mistakes.
 The industry has struggled with issues of abuse, and toxic online spaces.
 Many of us have worked in studios where bosses and coworkers will physically or emotionally abuse us for making the slightest mistake or misstep- I’ve been screamed at for answering the phone wrong.
 And almost all of us have gone online to educational forums and watched critique turn vicious.